I'm not a mind reader, but I guess that you're tired of making credit card payments.

 The best way to pay off debt is to stop digging yourself further into it.

-Telling yourself you won’t buy unnecessary things isn’t enough.
-It’s like having junk food in your fridge when you’re wanting to lose weight–it won’t work.
-Avoid making irrational purchases is by distracting yourself.
+Telling yourself you won't buy unnecessary things isn't enough.
+It's like having junk food in your fridge when you want to lose weight–it won't work.
+Avoid making irrational purchases by distracting yourself.

 And what better way to distract yourself than to learn new things?

-The benefits are two-fold, you’d grow as a person and make less irrational purchases.
+The benefits are two-fold, you'd grow as a person and make less irrational purchases.
 Plus, learning should be a lifelong journey for you if you hope to reach financial success.
-Before you make the excuse that you don’t have time to review your schedule.
+Before you tell yourself you don't have time to review your schedule start tracking your time.

-Manage your time better-using tools like Atracker and Google Calendar.
+Manage your time better using tools like Atracker and Google Calendar.
 Spend less time watching Netflix and use this time to read instead.
-On your way to work listen to Podcasts.
+On your way to work, listen to podcasts instead of music.
+Before going to bed, spend 15 minutes reading a book instead of watching Netflix.

 7. Build Good Money Habits Not Using Your Credit Card